readersinternational/readersinternational.org/_books/stories.md

 <br><br>
 *"These are wondrous, poignant tales that capture the reader’s attention.
 Extremely well crafted, perceptive narratives…."* CHOICE
 <br><br>
 Subtle stories that bring alive the characters and conflicts of Nicaragua, past and present.
 Guerrillas, police, prostitutes, beauty queens and would-be presidents people the sophisticated, lyrical worlds created by Ramírez, one of Latin America's most important writers, who has just won the highest literary award for the Hispanic world.
+<br><br>
 Cover image by Nicaraguan artist Miriam Guevara.